-What units are defined as affordable by the state?
-Stockbridge has 1,079 year-round housing units with 113 units identified as meeting Chapter 40B requirements and thus considered affordable by the Commonwealth of Massachusetts as part of what is called a Subsidized Housing Inventory (SHI).
-This represents 10.47% of the year-round housing stock, down from 10.75% based on 2010 census figures with the year-round housing level increasing from 1,051 units to 1079.
+• What units are defined as affordable by the state?
+The state provided updated 2020 census figures for year-round units in June 2023 that listed 1,079 such units for Stockbridge with 113 units identified as meeting Chapter 40B requirements and thus considered affordable by the Commonwealth of Massachusetts as part of what is called a Subsidized Housing Inventory (SHI).
+This represents 10.47% of the year-round housing stock, down from 10.75% based on 2010 census figures.
+While 2021 census estimates show a major decline in year-round units to 761 units, the